ropensci/fireexposuR/README.md

 ## Usage example

-This is a basic example which shows a basic workflow to assess the long-range ember exposure for an area of interest.
+This example shows a basic workflow to assess the long-range ember exposure and directional vulnerability for an area of interest.

 ### Input data